yoonghan/lagom/lagom-scala-sbt-with-docker/README.md

 *Problem*: After message broker published a topic, an error appear after 60 minutes with "org.apache.kafka.common.errors.TimeoutException: Failed to update metadata after 60000 ms.".
 Of with subscription, the error appeared was "akka.actor.OneForOneStrategy [sourceThread=avengers-impl-application-akka.actor.default-dispatcher-3, akkaSource=akka://avengers-impl-application/system/sharding/kafkaProducer-Avengers/com.walcron.avengers.impl.AvengersTimelineEvent1/com.walcron.avengers.impl.AvengersTimelineEvent1/producer, sourceActorSystem=avengers-impl-application, akkaTimestamp=23:28:15.733UTC] - Failed to update metadata after 60000 ms."
 *Solution*: Pointed to wrong kafka port, most probably it was pointing to Zookeeper and not Kafka.
 Change it, default port is 9092.

+*Problem*: Trying to register to coordinator at [None], but no acknowledgement.
+*Solution*: Adjust akka cluster start up.
+This problem is due to the first akka cluster not found.
+E.g. I start lagom in server 192.1.1.1, so the seed must start with akka.cluster.seed-nodes=[192.1.1.1, 192.1.1.2] before 192.1.1.2.